roy61104/PokemonBook/README.md

 # PokemonBook
-use pokemon api on jetpack with java
+use pokemon api on jetpack with java updating...